-- c.
-Other tax identification number (in the case of a corporation) with an ownership or control interest in the disclosing entity (or fiscal agent or managed care entity) or in any subcontractor in which the disclosing entity (or fiscal agent or managed care entity) has a five percent or more interest. - d.
-Whether the person (individual or corporation) with an ownership or control interest in the disclosing entity (or fiscal agent or managed care entity) is related to another person with ownership or control interest in the disclosing entity as a spouse, parent, child, or sibling; or whether the person (individual or corporation) with an ownership or control interest in any subcontractor in which the disclosing entity (or fiscal agent or managed care entity) has a five percent or more interest is related to another person with ownership or control interest in the disclosing entity as a spouse, parent, child, or sibling. - e.
+- d.
+Whether the person (individual or corporation) with an ownership or control interest in the disclosing entity (or fiscal agent or managed care entity) is related to another person with ownership or control interest in the disclosing entity as a spouse, parent, child, or sibling; or whether the person (individual or corporation) with an ownership or control interest in any subcontractor in which the disclosing entity (or fiscal agent or managed care entity) has a five percent or more interest is related to another person with ownership or control interest in the disclosing entity as a spouse, parent, child, or fiscal agent or managed care entity) has a five percent or more interest is related to another person with ownership or control interest in the disclosing entity as a spouse, parent, child, or sibling. - e.
 The name of any other disclosing entity (or fiscal agent or managed care entity) in which an owner of the disclosing entity (or fiscal agent or managed care entity) has an ownership or control interest. - f.
-The name, address, date of birth, and Social Security Number of any managing employee of the disclosing entity (or fiscal agent or managed care entity). - Disclosures are due at any of the following times: - Upon the Contractor submitting the proposal in accordance with the Department's procurement process. - b.
+The name, address, date of birth, and Social Security Number of any managing employee of the disclosing entity (or fiscal agent or managed care entity). - ii.
+Disclosures are due at any of the following times: - Upon the Contractor submitting the proposal in accordance with the Department's procurement process. - b.
 Upon the Contractor executing this Agreement with the Department. - c.
 Upon renewal or extension of this Agreement. - d.
 Within 35 days after any change in ownership of the Contractor. - iii.
-The Contractor shall provide all disclosures to the Department.
+The Contractor shall provide all disclosures to the Department. - Federal Financial Participation (FFP) shall be withheld from the Contractor if it fails to disclose ownership or control information as required by this section. - v.
+For the purposes of this section "person with an ownership or control interest" means a person or corporation that:

-- iv.
-Federal financial participation (FFP) shall be withheld from the Contractor if it fails to disclose ownership or control information as required by this section. - v.
-For the purposes of this section "person with an ownership or control interest" means a person or corporation that - - Has an ownership interest totaling five percent or more in a disclosing entity. - b.
-Has an indirect ownership interest equal to five percent or more in a disclosing entity. - Has a combination of direct and indirect ownership interests equal to five percent or more in a disclosing entity. - d.
+- a.
+Has an ownership interest totaling five percent or more in a disclosing entity. - b.
+Has an indirect ownership interest equal to five percent or more in a disclosing entity. - c.
+Has a combination of direct and indirect ownership interests equal to five percent or more in a disclosing entity. - d.
 Owns an interest of five percent or more in any mortgage, deed of trust, note, or other obligation secured by the disclosing entity if that interest equals at least five percent of the value of the property or assets of the disclosing entity. - e.
 Is an officer or director of a disclosing entity that is organized as a corporation. - f.
 Is a partner in a disclosing entity that is organized as a partnership.